j7ysan/GodotTrackMap/README.md

 ## Creation and Node Usage: Jasan, Kiki
 The basis of creating the track relied greatly upon the use of spline curves and creating a simulated path from such curves and the use of the specific node like **Path3D**.
-By doing this and attaching a 3D element we were able to create a generated track, the background of such being supported by a **MeshInstance3D2** for the addition of more depth and contrast to the track's slight texture - which was provided separately, using a stock image.
-This texture could also be later replaced with a shader to utilize more of the class features explored.
+By doing this and attaching a 3D element we were able to create a generated track.
+We applied a texture to the track to ensure that it would have visible distinction with the rest of the features we will be adding.
+However, the color of said track fits in nicely still with the rest of the environment that we are/were planning to set up.

 ---------------------------------------------------------
 ## Track Utilization: Jasan, Jason
-The track is used in a way so that the player is guided down a set path, one that is not too long and not too short.
-Along the track the transparent walls allow the player to look out onto the landscape whilst also performing the minigame at hand.
-During the minigame the track is used as a progression tool, with the individual node segments of the track acting as progress markers such as, 1 - 0%, 2 - 25%, 3 - 50%, 4 - 75%, 5 - 100%, and perfectly set up as to split it up in even segments.
+The track was first setup in a linear fashion.
+This was later adjusted as we realized it did not add much to the gameplay element of the systems we were creating.
+So it was later changed.
+We changed the track to run more in a loop and adjusted the collision mask accordingly around that instead of the method we were previously using we required **Path3D** and multiple instances of it.
+By doing this, it also lets the player experience 'fails' by falling off, to add some grace to this, we added 'inner walls' as a bit of a safety net.
+Now the track is fully able to be utilized for both racing needs, coin collection, and to showcase any other features as well.
+To ensure this we also expanded the snow particle limit to cover the new track nearly fully.

 ---------------------------------------------------------
 # Car-Camera Creation: